catafest/colab_google/README.md

   catafest_041.ipynb - how to list all running VM processes in colab Google...

-  catafest_042.ipynb - how to use LLaMA - Large Language Model Meta AI with python.
+  catafest_042.ipynb - how to use LLaMA - Large Language Model Meta AI with Python.

-  catafest_043.ipynb - run a CUDA program with NVIDIA CUDA Compiler Driver NVCC
+  catafest_043.ipynb - run a CUDA program with NVIDIA CUDA Compiler Driver NVCC.

+  catafest_044.ipynb - use Google authentication library for Python in order to create a file on Google Drive.